-The value of loans to households amounted to &8.5 billion as at 31 December 2013, having declined by &8380 million or 4.3 per cent. in 2013.
-The contraction of loans to households continued in 2014, decreasing by &8140 million or by 1.7 per cent. in year-on-year terms.
+The value of loans to households amounted to €8.5 billion as at 31 December 2013, having declined by €380 million or 4.3 per cent. in 2013.
+The contraction of loans to households continued in 2014, decreasing by €140 million or by 1.7 per cent. in year-on-year terms.
 The proportion of total loans to households accounted for by housing loans increased from 47 per cent. as at 31 December 2009 to approximately 63 per cent. as at 31 December 2014.
 The key reasons for this increase lie in decreasing growth in housing loans and negative growth in household borrowing in consumer loans since the middle of 2010.
 From 2010 to 2013, banks tightened their credit standards for housing and consumer loans.
 Uncertainty in the labour market, a lack of confidence and uncertainty in the real estate market had an adverse impact on growth in household loans in 2014.

-In 2015, the amount of loans to households increased by $\in 102$ million to $\in 8.4$ billion, representing a yearon-year increase of 1.2 per cent.
-In August 2016, the growth rate increased to 2.2 per cent in year-on-year terms.
-Positive developments in the labour market, increase in purchasing power and low interest rates have contributed to an increased demand for housing loans in 2015.
-In year-on-year terms housing loans had increased by 3.2 per cent. as at 31 August 2016.
+In 2015, the amount of loans to households increased by €102 million to €8.4 billion, representing a year-on-year increase of 1.2 per cent.
+In October 2016, the growth rate increased to 3.0 per cent in year-on-year terms.
+Positive developments in the labour market, increase in purchasing power and low interest rates have contributed to an increased demand for housing loans in 2015 and 2016.
+In year-on-year terms housing loans and consumer loans increased by 3.8 per cent. and 4.2 per cent., respectively, as at 31 August 2016.

 Housing loans are predominately denominated in euro.
 However, 15.2 per cent. of housing loans were denominated in Swiss francs as at 31 December 2013.
 As at 31 December 2015, 11.4 per cent. of housing loans were denominated in Swiss francs.
-In August 2016, this value decreased further, to 10.0 per cent.
+In October 2016, this value decreased further, to 10.0 per cent.
 Therefore, the development of the euro/Swiss franc exchange rate still remains important for Slovenian households.

 Household loans with a variable interest rate represented 76 per cent. of the total value of new housing loans in 2015.
-As a result, rising interest rates are a risk for Slovenian households.
-However, an increase in the proportion of new fixed interest rate loans was evident.
+The share of household loans with variable interest rate decreased to 52 per cent in October 2016.
+An increase in the proportion of new fixed interest rate loans was evident.
 The increase in the proportion of new long-term, fixed interest rate loans in a period of low interest rates and relatively small spreads between fixed and variable interest rates is an indication of caution on the part of households.

 In December 2015, interest rates on housing loans were 2.2 per cent., 0.7 percentage points lower than in December 2014, and higher than the euro area average of 2.0 per cent.
-In the first eight months of 2016, interest rates on housing loans decreased to 2.0 per cent.
+In the first ten months of 2016, interest rates on housing loans decreased to 2.0 per cent.
 Interest rates on consumer loans also decreased in 2015 to 4.2 per cent. in December 2015 (compared to 4.8 per cent. in December 2014), remaining lower than the euro area average of 4.8 per cent.
-In August 2016, interest rates on consumer loans slightly increased and stood at 4.3 per cent.
+In October 2016, interest rates on consumer loans slightly increased and stood at 4.3 per cent.